 But if you are capturing even the slightest information, like name, phone number, address, or email address, your customers won’t want it leaked.

 Third, you accept the sensitive information like credit card details on your website first and then send it to third-party gateways.

 In this case, you need to encrypt all the customer information: when they submit it to your site, and further when you submit it to a third-party processor.

 Suggested reading: How to install Let’s Encrypt SSL certificate on your WordPress website?

-So, if you have an ecommerce website, it’s recommended that you install an SSL certificate on it.
+Tip: If you have an e-commerce or woo-commerce website, it’s recommended that you install an SSL certificate on it.